 Individuals who chronically use or abuse hashish or other cannabis products may have issues with:

 - Lowered resistance to common illnesses such as colds, the flu, and bronchitis.

 - Adolescent growth issues.

 - Reduction of testosterone production and reduced sexual functioning.

 - Respiratory problems.

 - Emotional and psychological issues that include apathy, a lack of motivation, depression, and an increased risk for the development of psychosis.

 - Changes in mood and cognition.

 The term dependence is no longer used to signify an addiction or substance use disorder (the current preferred clinical term).
-Physical dependence refers to the physiological adaptation of the body to the drug’s presence.
-Withdrawal symptoms will occur with decreased levels of the substance in a person’s system, once physical dependence is established.
+Physical dependence refers to the physiological adaptation of the body to a drug’s presence.
+Withdrawal symptoms will occur with decreased levels of the substance in a person’s system once physical dependence is established.